Mercyhurst Lakers women's ice hockey

-The Mercyhurst Lakers women's ice hockey team is a college ice hockey program representing Mercyhurst University in NCAA Division I competition as a member of the College Hockey America (CHA) conference.
+The Mercyhurst Lakers women's ice hockey team is a college ice hockey program representing Mercyhurst University in NCAA Division I competition as a member of the Atlantic Hockey America (AHA) conference.
 They play in Erie, Pennsylvania at the Mercyhurst Ice Center, located on the Mercyhurst campus.

 The program was started in 1999 and Michael Sisti has been its only coach.
 From 2000 to 2002, the Lakers were part of the Great Lakes Women's Hockey Association (GLWHA).
 While in the Great Lakes Women's Hockey Association, the Lakers qualified for the GLWHA tournament twice – in 2001, and 2002.
 The Lakers were regular season champions in 2000–01 and 2001–02, and won the playoff championship in 2002.
-For the 2002–03 season, the Lakers joined the College Hockey America conference.
+For the 2002–03 season, the Lakers joined the College Hockey America (CHA) conference, which merged with the Atlantic Hockey Association shortly after the 2023–24 season to form the new Atlantic Hockey America.